Save Your Kisses for Me: Eurovision

-The song was performed first on the night, preceding 's Peter, Sue and Marc with "Djambo, Djambo".
+On 3 April 1976, the Eurovision Song Contest was held at the Nederlands Congresgebouw in The Hague hosted by Nederlandse Omroep Stichting (NOS), and broadcast live throughout the continent.
+Brotherhood of Man performed "Save Your Kisses for Me" first on the evening, preceding 's "Djambo, Djambo" by Peter, Sue and Marc.
 The performance consisted of the two male singers wearing black and white suits, and the two females wearing white and red jumpsuits with matching berets, standing still and singing with minor arm and leg choreography.
-The song's lyrics described the gently conflicted emotions of a man leaving his loved one in the morning as he goes to work.
-The song's final line provided a twist that the person in question was his three-year-old child.
+Alyn Ainsworth conducted the live orchestra in the performance of the British entry.